 We walked through how to prepare the meeting setup by configuring the meeting options, how to create a professional meeting experience by using Spotlight, Together mode and various background, how to visualize your message using Video, PowerPoint, Whiteboard and Forms, and finally, how to master tools like Whiteboard, Polls and Breakout rooms to engage the audience.

 Everyone in the workshop was super engaged and had SO MANY questions.
 We didn’t have time to answer them all, so here are more answers.

 Would you be interested in booking a workshop with one of our productivity coaches?
 Get in touch with us today!

 Q: Can I create the breakout rooms in Teams before the meeting starts?

-Q: As I understood, it is only the organizer that can set up and start breakout rooms.
+Q: As I understood, only the organizer can set up and start breakout rooms.
 Isn’t it possible to delegate this to a presenter or kind of moderator? / I organize meeting for my boss from his calendar, but I need to be the one that does all the breakout rooms.
 Does that work?

 Q: How do I turn off the meeting pop-up chats?

 A: The pop-up chats are called “Banners” in Teams.
 To turn them off for all meetings, go to your profile picture and click: Settings – Notifications.
 Under “Meetings” click “Edit” and then change the “Meeting chat notifications” drop-down to “Mute”.